 NFWF encourages all projects proposing to implement on-the-ground water quality improvements to utilize FieldDoc to calculate estimated load reductions included in their application.
 When setting up proposed projects in FieldDoc, please be sure to list your application's 5-digit Easygrants number in the FieldDoc project title.

-Upon grant award, NFWF will work closely with all projects using with FieldDoc for accurate tracking and reporting of applicable water quality improvement activities during the course of the grant project.
 For technical support on FieldDoc utilization during the proposal development process, please contact Erin Hofmann with the Chesapeake Commons at hofmann@chesapeakecommons.org.
 Additional guidance is available at help.fielddoc.org.